hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

     // OR for Groth2
     let sig: Groth2Sig = Groth2Sig::new(msgs.as_slice(), &sk2, &params2)?;
     ```
-- An existing signature can be randomized by calling `randomize` on the siganture with a randomly chosen field element.
+- An existing signature can be randomized by calling `randomize` on the signature with a randomly chosen field element.
     ```rust
     let r = FieldElement::random();
     let sig_randomized = sig.randomize(&r);